 To download the pdf version of the application instruction sheet, click here.
-For detailed information about applying to the Graduate School of Art, including portfolio requirements, visit the School's application section.
+For detailed information about applying to the Graduate School of Art, including requirements for both online and hard-copy materials, visit the School's application section.

-Applicants for whom English is not the native language must submit a TOEFL (Test of English as a Foreign Language) score as part of their application for admission to programs in the Graduate School of Architecture & Urban Design and the Graduate School of Art.
+Applicants for whom English is not the native language must submit a TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score as part of their application for admission to programs in the Graduate School of Architecture & Urban Design and the Graduate School of Art.
 For more detailed information about international applications, please visit the admissions section of the individual programs.

 Washington University encourages and gives full consideration to all

 applicants for admission, financial aid, and employment.
 The University

 does not discriminate in access to, or treatment or employment in, its